pangealab/erebus/README.md

 1. Login to OKD Console and get Token

-1. Login to OKD unsing the CLI
+1. Login to OKD using the CLI

 	```
 	oc login https://OKD-URL:OKD-PORT --token=YOUR-TOKEN